ansible-community/ansible-vault/role_variables.md

 The role can configure HSM based instances.
 Make sure to reference the [HSM support page](https://www.vaultproject.io/docs/configuration/seal/index.html) and take notice of the [behavior changes](https://www.vaultproject.io/docs/enterprise/hsm/behavior.html#initialization) after HSM is installed.

+# Vault Seal Selection

+## `vault_seal_type`

+- Selects one Vault seal mechanism.
+- Supported values: `auto`, `shamir`, `transit`, `awskms`, `azurekeyvault`, `gcpckms`, `ocikms`, and `pkcs11`.
+- `auto` derives the type from one enabled legacy boolean.
+With no enabled legacy boolean, it uses Shamir behavior and renders no `seal` stanza.
+- `gcpckms` matches the Vault seal stanza; the legacy role variables retain their established `vault_gkms` prefix.
+- An explicit selector must agree with an enabled legacy boolean.
+Multiple legacy booleans and selector conflicts fail before role changes are applied.
+- Default value: `auto`

+The legacy variables remain supported for compatibility, but new inventories should set `vault_seal_type`.
+The role does not automatically delete obsolete seal configuration files: they can be needed by Vault seal migration.

 ## `vault_enterprise_hsm`

+- Legacy boolean for the `pkcs11` seal.
+New inventories should use `vault_seal_type: pkcs11`.
 - Set to True if using hsm binary.
 Basically just includes ".hsm" in "vault_version" var
 - Default value: false